f4exb/sdrangel/sdrgui/gui/spectrummarkers.md

 <h3>5.
 Export markers to .csv file</h3>

 Export the markers to a .csv file.
-Colums are
+Columns are
   - **Start**: start frequency in Hz
   - **Width**: width in Hz
   - **Text**: marker text when selected